Sean Murphy Player Props: Braves vs. Athletics

 Sean Murphy At The Plate

-- Murphy leads Atlanta with 46 hits, batting .291 this season with 21 extra-base hits.
+- Murphy leads Atlanta in total hits (46) this season while batting .286 with 21 extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 24th in batting average, eighth in on-base percentage, and eighth in slugging.
+- Among qualifying batters in MLB, his batting average ranks 37th, his on-base percentage ranks 10th, and he is 10th in the league in slugging.

-- Murphy will look to extend his 10-game hitting streak.
-He's batting .421 with one homer over the course of his last games.

-- He has gone deep in 22.2% of his games this year, and 5.9% of his trips to the dish.
+- He has gone deep in 21.7% of his games this year, and 5.8% of his chances at the plate.

-- Murphy has an RBI in 18 of 45 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in six contests.
+- Murphy has driven home a run in 18 games this year (39.1%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 48.9% of his games this year, with more than one run scored in 13.3%.
+- He has scored in 22 of 46 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.